Scheduled MonumentsWalesOffa's Dyke: Vron Section

 What is Offa's Dyke: Vron Section?

-Offa's Dyke: Vron Section is a linear earthwork of Early Medieval date forming part of the substantial frontier work traditionally ascribed to King Offa of Mercia in the late eighth century.
+Offa's Dyke: Vron Section is a segment of the substantial linear earthwork constructed during the late eighth century, traditionally attributed to King Offa of Mercia.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE184.

 What period does Offa's Dyke: Vron Section date from?

 Offa's Dyke: Vron Section dates from the early medieval period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Offa's Dyke: Vron Section?